Masomatta/Masomatta/README.md

   - 🍃 **MongoDB** – NoSQL databases
   - 🟦 **TypeScript** – scalable JavaScript
 - 💡 Love turning ideas into reality with code
 - ✨ Dream: To be a pioneer in technology
+- FACT: I code better with green tea and 🎶
+…and sometimes 💃 after fixing bugs ✨😉😅

 ---